jxjo/AirfoilEditor/README.md

 ## Curvature

-On of the major views on an airfoil in the AirfoilEditor is the curvature of the airfoils surface.
+One of the major views in the AirfoilEditor is the curvature of the airfoil surface.
 It allows a quick assessment of the surface quality and to detect artifacts like a 'spoiler' at the trailing edge which is quite common.

 > [!TIP]
 Have a look at the [documentation of Xoptfoil2](https://jxjo.github.io/Xoptfoil2/docs/geometry) for more information about an airfoils geometry.